 Notes on the data: Housing, rent assistance and vehicle access

-Households in dwellings receiving rent assistance from the Australian Government, June 2022
+Income units in dwellings receiving rent assistance from the Australian Government, June 2023

-- A single person solely reliant on JobSeeker payments and Commonwealth Rental Assistance with an estimated gross annual income of $21,320, experience severely unaffordable to extremely unaffordable rents across all metropolitan and regional areas.
+• A single person solely reliant on JobSeeker Payment and CRA, with an estimated gross annual income of $22,108, experienced severely unaffordable to extremely unaffordable rents across all metropolitan and regional areas in renting a one-bedroom dwelling.

-- The situation is similar for single-pensioner households seeking to rent a one-bedroom dwelling, with extremely unaffordable to severely unaffordable in metropolitan areas, and severely unaffordable to moderately unaffordable in regional areas.
+• The situation was similar for single-pensioner households seeking to rent a one-bedroom dwelling, with extremely unaffordable to severely unaffordable in metropolitan areas, and severely unaffordable to unaffordable in regional areas.

-- Even a single person on a full-time hospitality income of approximately $63,422 a year was destined for severely unaffordable to moderately unafforable rental stress in both metropolitan and regional areas.
-[3]
+• Even a single person employed as a full-time teacher on an estimated income of $104,500 a year was destined to face moderately unaffordable to affordable rental stress in both metropolitan and regional areas [2].

 References

-Notes: The rent assistance data are provided for individual recipients, and there may be multiple individual recipients in a household: to the extent that this occurs, the proportion will be understated.
-However, dwellings are the most appropriate denominator available for this dataset.
-In addition, some recipients live in non-private dwellings, which are not included in the denominator: to the extent that this occurs, the proportion will be overstated.
-Note that the denominator - private dwellings - is based on the 2021 Census as private dwellings data are not available other than Census years.
+Notes: The denominator chosen to calculate the percentage of income units (approximately equivalent to households) receiving CRA is the number of dwellings at the most recent Census of Population and Housing.
+The rent assistance data are provided for individual income units, and in a small number of instances there may be multiple individual income units in a household: to the extent that this occurs, the proportion will be understated.
+In addition, in a small number of instances, recipients may live in non-private dwellings, which are not included in the denominator: again, to the extent that this occurs, the proportion will be overstated.
+Note that the denominator is from the 2021 Census, as private dwellings data are not available other than in Census years.

 Data cells with counts of less than five were suppressed (confidentialised).